 I turned around and my eyes fell upon the center cage in the bottom row on the wall opposite me.
 Staring at me was a little grey face doing hypno eyes on me.
 For some reason I hadn’t seen this cat when I looked at all the cats earlier.
 I walked over to that little grey face and read the tag on the cage.
 She was a 6-year-old girl, which was perfect because I wanted an older cat.
 They opened her cage so I could see her better.
 I picked her up and she just sat there in my arms, purring.
 And I said, “I’ll take her.”
 I had no choice.
+I mean, she had done hypno eyes on me.
+What else could I do?
 I had to adopt her.
 It was as simple as that.

 That was the beginning of the best 13 years of my life.
 She was my little friend, my little companion, my little roommate, my little banshee, my little teddy bear.